keithjgrant/Taming-CSS/Crawling/chapter1.md

 Now that we know how to write a little bit of CSS, let's learn how to apply it to some HTML so we can see it in action.
 There are three ways to do this:

 First, **inline** styles may be used to apply style declarations directly to an HTML element using the `style` attribute.
 For example: `<p style="color: red;">`.
 Since this is done explicitly on an element, no selector is needed to target an element.
-Typically, inline styles are not preferred, because they do not provide for code reuse.
+Typically, you should avoid inline styles, because they do not provide for code reuse.
 They are also highly specific, meaning they are difficult to override.

 Second, a `<style>` tag can be used to specify styles for the current document.
-It should be placed inside of the `<head>`:
+Place these inside of the `<head>`:

 ```html
 <head>